NALTP/Rules/README.md

     - (a) Captains are responsible for the following:
       - (i) Drafting their team,
       - (ii) Managing the team roster,
-      - (iii) Declaring a default time for their team and home server if applicable,
+      - (iii) Declaring a default time for their team,
       - (iv) Representing their team to the CRC,
       - (v) Locating/creating team graphics,
       - (vi) Organizing scrimmages,